 Please note that we act as an agent and that other than any booking fee (which we may charge ourselves for the services we provide in administering your booking) all charges (including cancellation charges) and refunds are made for and on behalf of the owner or the service provider as appropriate.

-Except where otherwise advised or stated in, all monies you pay to us for the accommodation (except for any insurance premiums, bookings fees and our commission) will be held by us on behalf of the owner and forwarded on to the owner in accordance with our agreement with the owner.
+Except where otherwise advised or stated in, all monies you pay to us for the arrangements (except for insurance premiums, bookings fees and our commission) will be held by us on behalf of the owner or service provider and forwarded on to them in accordance with our agreement with them.

-We keep the prices charged by the owner under constant review and the prices of unsold properties may be increased or reduced at any time.
-We may also correct mistakes in the pricing of unsold properties at any time.
+We keep the prices charged by the owner or service provider under constant review and the prices of unsold arrangements may be increased or reduced at any time.
+We may also correct mistakes in the pricing of unsold arrangements at any time.
 We will confirm the price of your booking when you make it.
-As changes and mistakes can happen, you must check the price and all other details of your chosen property at the time of booking.
+As changes and mistakes can happen, you must check the price and all other details of your chosen arrangements at the time of booking.

-We can pass on to you, in full, after we have confirmed your booking, all costs or charges the owner makes to us which are connected with your booking, including any price increases due to changes in the exchange rates of currency.
+We can pass on to you, in full, after we have confirmed your booking, all costs or charges the owner or service provider makes to us which are connected with your booking, including any price increases due to changes in the exchange rates of currency.

-All prices are for the property as a whole and are not on a per person basis, except when an extra person charge applies
+All accommodation prices are for the property as a whole and are not on a per person basis, except when an extra person charge applies.

 Occasionally we make offers giving you the chance to book properties with either no deposit, or a deposit which is lower than usual.
 We will give you details of any extra terms that may apply to the offer before, or when, you make your booking.
 You should read these extra terms with these booking conditions as both apply to your booking.
-If you book a property with either no deposit or one which is lower than usual, you also agree to pay the difference between the amount paid and the usual deposit (see table below), plus any booking fee, and any travel insurance premiums due, either at the time the balance of your booking is due or, if you cancel, at the time you cancel the booking.
+If you book a property with either no deposit or one which is lower than usual, you also agree to pay the difference between the amount paid and the usual deposit (see table below), plus any booking fee, ferry or Eurotunnel charges, the cost of any other travel arrangements included in your booking and any travel insurance premiums due, either at the time the balance of your booking is due or, if you cancel, at the time you cancel the booking.
 If you cancel, you must also pay all other cancellation charges which may apply.
 Please see section 7 for details on cancellations.
 You will still have to pay any travel insurance premiums at the time of booking if this is something you have chosen.

 We can decide to extend or withdraw any offer at any time, should we wish to do so.